|Massachusetts Institute of Technology (MIT), BS||1991|

-|MIT Sloan School of Mgmt, MBA||1992|
+|Massachusetts Institute of Technology (MIT), Sloan School of Management, MBA||1992|

-Rich led Accel’s investment in Angry Birds (Rovio) and serves on the boards of Atlassian, the leader in software for streamlining product development; SunRun, the leading provider of residential solar power; MoPub, a leader in mobile ad platforms; Dealer.com, a leading vertical SaaS company in automotive, MobileSpaces, a mobile enterprise security company, Qwilt, a provider of video optimization technology; Getjar Networks, the largest mobile development community and open mobile app store, and Parature, a leader in SaaS based customer support.
+Rich led Accel’s investment in Angry Birds (Rovio) and serves on the boards of, Atlassian, the leader in software for streamlining product development, SunRun, the leading provider of residential solar power, MoPub, a leader in mobile ad platforms, Dealer.com, a leading vertical SaaS company in automotive, MobileSpaces, a mobile enterprise security company, Qwilt, a provider of video optimization technology, Getjar Networks, the largest mobile development community and open mobile App Store, and Parature, a leader in SaaS based customer support.

 Rich sits on the Board of Directors of the MIT – Stanford Venture Lab, the MIT CNC Entrepreneurship Program, and the CTIA Wireless Internet Caucus.
 At CTIA 2008, Rich was awarded a “Mobile Six” award as one of the six most influential individuals shaping the wireless industry by executives in the InMobile.org community.